eu-parc/pypeh/tests/end_to_end/validation/input/test_06/validation_test_06_errors.md

 ## SAMPLE

 - Id_sample 8 has incorrect matrix (US instead of BWB)
-- Last row is duplicated with an additional id_sample (1285) that is not appearing in the SAMPLETIMEPOINT_BWB sheet
 - Id_sample 13 has an id_subject that does not exist.
+- No data for the last row from the SAMPLE sheet (which is duplicated with an additional id_sample (1285))

 ## SAMPLETIMEPOINT_BWB

 - Row 19: id sample does not exist